 The information in the reports help us make decisions about future supports for your child.

-At plan reviews, they help us better understand:
+At plan reassessments, they help us better understand:

 - what supports have helped you and your child

 - future supports recommended by your provider.